Bachelor of Creative Arts (Drama)

 Deakin’s Bachelor of Creative Arts (Drama) offers you systematic exposure to collaborative possibilities between various art forms, the experience of bringing art forms together in major projects and training in creative arts enterprise and management.
 You will also receive grounding in the academic knowledge necessary to understand the arts and to create new forms of art.
-The program draws upon the expertise of its staff – who are active practitioners in their fields, and industry – through visiting, special guest and casual academic staff.
+The program draws upon the expertise of its staff – who are active practitioners in their fields, and industry – and on visiting, special guest and casual academic staff.

-Deakin drama graduates have a well-deserved reputation for high levels of skill, flexibility and initiative.
-The course equips you with the skills to establish independent drama production companies and projects.
+Deakin Drama graduates have a well-deserved reputation for high levels of skill, flexibility and initiative.
+The course equips you with the skills to establish independent drama projects and production companies.

 Transition to University study

-The faculty offers two units ASC160 Introduction to University Study and ALW117 Writing for Professional Practice which are specifically designed to ease the transition into university study.
+The faculty offers two units AIX160 Introduction to University Study and AIX117 Professional Writing for Work which are specifically designed to ease the transition into university study.
 New students are encouraged to enrol in one or both of these units in their first year.

 Because a number of disciplinary studies are cumulative in knowledge, technical competencies and/or study and research skills there are prerequisites which direct students to take some units before others.
 Students must seek advice from a course adviser before enrolling in units for which they do not have prerequisite or recommended units.

 Fees and charges

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students